sschr15/advent-of-code/part3/README.md

 here is the list:

 1. Given the attached list of ~500,000 numbers, find 3 of them that sum to 3232322, and give the product of those 3 numbers.
+2. The format, `a-b q: xxxxxx` means that the substring from index a to b must be a **PALINDROME** to be considered valid.
+   If the password is valid, **YOU MUST PRINT OUT the ROT13 of 'q'.** This is case sensitive - lower case letters will only rot to other lowercase letters.
+Print out the character from all valid strings to uncover the secret key.

 More to come...